 The reform is a response to the central recommendation of the OECD's DAC peer review of September 2015.
 This review recommended Belgium to change the model of organization of its development cooperation in function of the priorities and needs of the developing countries in a changing world.

 Enabel and Embassies will work in partner countries as one team, Team Belgium.
 They will speak with one voice, which only makes sense.
 International development policy is an integral part of our interventions abroad.
 The representations of Enabel in partner countries will therefore be integrated in Embassies, in full respect of the managerial autonomy of Enabel.

 In partner countries, Enabel will operate under the political control of the head of mission.
 The president of the Board of Directors will sign a protocol in this regard with the Minister of Foreign Affairs.

 Financing and legal status of employees

 Starting from 2018, a stable financing is foreseen with an operational budget of 175 million EUR per year and a working budget of 23,2 million EUR per year.
 These resources are guaranteed for the next 5 years, an improvement compared to today's situation.

 A scheme defining the legal status of Enabel's employees is foreseen in consultation with workers unions.
 The Board of Directors will define by the end of 2018 the hiring as well as the financial, career and holidays schemes for employees.
 Twenty years after the establishment of the Belgian Technical Cooperation (BTC), Enabel will finally have a legal regime for its employees, which should have already been the case long ago.

 This first management agreement between the Federal State and Enabel implements the law of 23 November 2017 transforming CTB into Enabel from 1st January 2018.
-It has been the object of a memorandum of understanding unanimously agreed by unions.
+The article in the management contract, which contains the main features of the legal status of ENABEL's staff, has been the object of a memorandum of understanding unanimously agreed by unions after constructive negotiations.